 Figure 2.
 Relative frequencies of the most commonly examined by-catch taxa in each of the last five seasons, from the observer data (unweighted raw counts of individually examined specimens).
 Taxonomic identification may occur at different levels.
 N.B.
-Data prior to 2021 was collected but not reported (reporting started in September 2021).
+Data prior to 2021 were collected but not reported (reporting started in September 2021).

 Figure 3.
 Spatial distribution of the most commonly examined by-catch taxa across the last five seasons, from the observer data (unweighted raw counts of individually examined specimens in each cell).
-The data were aggregated using equal area ($100 \text{ km} \times 100 \text{ km}$) cells.
+The data were aggregated using equal area (100 km x 100 km) cells.
 Taxonomic identification may occur at different levels.
 Refer to Figure 1 for more details on the boundaries shown.
+Coastlines and ice shelves: UK Polar Data Centre/BAS and Natural Earth.
+Bathymetry: GEBCO.
+Projection: EPSG 6932 (rotated).
 N.B.
-Data prior to 2021 was collected but not reported (reporting started in September 2021).
+Data prior to 2021 were collected but not reported (reporting started in September 2021).